Murad IV: Music and poetry

 Murad IV wrote many poems.
 He used the "Muradi" penname for his poems.
 He also liked testing people with riddles.
 Once he wrote a poetic riddle and announced that whoever came with the correct answer would get a generous reward.
-Cihadi Bey, a poet from Enderun School, gave the correct answer and he was promoted.
+Cihadi Bey, a poet from Enderun School, gave the correct answer and was promoted.

 Murad IV was also a composer.
 He has a composition called "Uzzal Peshrev".

 Family

-Due to the prominence during his reign of his mother Kösem Sultan and the fact that all of his sons died in infancy, Murad IV's family is not well known.
+Due to the fact that all of his sons died in infancy, Murad IV's family is not well known.

-Only three of his many concubines are known and of the thirty-two children that Evliya Çelebi said that Murad IV had, five have not yet been identified, and the name of six others is still unknown.
+Only few of his many concubines are known and of the thirty-two children that Evliya Çelebi said that Murad IV had, five have not yet been identified, and the name of some of others is still unknown.

 Furthermore, no child had a certain nominated mother.

 Consorts

-Of the numerous concubines he had, only three certain consorts of Murad IV are known, plus some disputed:
+Murad IV had several consorts and concubines, but only few are known and some of them are disputed: